automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Pentaceratops.md

 # Pentaceratops
-## Description: This "five-horned" herbivore really had only three.
+## This "five-horned" herbivore really had only three.